 Research shows that a single drop of water released from a height of 15cm can generate a voltage of over 140V, which can illuminate 100 small LED lights.

-Professor Wang said he hoped the results of this research could help harvest the energy of water to answer the global problem of renewable energy shortage.
-He believes that in the long run, the new design can be applied and installed on different surfaces that put liquids in contact with solids.
-In this way it will be possible to take full advantage of the low frequency kinetic energy in the water.
+Professor Wang said he hoped the outcome of this research could help harvest water energy to address the global problem of renewable energy shortage.
+He believes that in the long term the new design can be applied and installed on various surfaces that bring liquids into contact with solids.
+In this way it will be possible to fully exploit the low frequency kinetic energy in water.

 An example?
 How many do you want?
-The surface of the hull of a ferry, an umbrella, the glass of a window, even the inside of bottles.
+The surface of a ferry hull, an umbrella, window glass, even the inside of bottles.